Skip to content

 Push Path

-The reverse path is:
+For cached jobs, the reverse path is:

 local target -> shadow cache -> USB source